 1. The DGS functions under the direction of the Department Chair.
 Thus, all actions of the DGS are advisory in nature and come as recommendations to the Department Chair.
-Specifically, the DGS will recommend the appointment of one within-department thesis/dissertation committee member (note: should a departmental faculty appointee have concerns about her/his recommendation [by the DGS] to serve on a committee such concerns should be expressed to the Department Chair prior to the Department Chair's final approval of the student supervisory committee).
-After the Department Chair finalizes the membership of the supervisory committee, the student can complete the Graduate School form titled, "University Graduate School Request for Supervisory Committee."
-This official form is then reviewed and signed by each faculty thesis/dissertation committee member, formally approved by the Chair of the Department and forwarded to the Dean of the Graduate School for final approval.
+Specifically, the DGS will recommend the appointment of one within-department thesis/dissertation committee member (note: should a departmental faculty appointee have concerns about her/his recommendation [by the DGS] to serve on a committee such concerns should be expressed to the Department Chair prior to the Department Chair's final approval of the student supervisory committee, the student can complete the Graduate School form titled, "University Graduate School Request for Supervisory Committee."
+This official form is then reviewed and signed by each faculty thesis/dissertation committee member, formally approved by the

+Chair of the Department and forwarded to the Dean of the Graduate School for final approval.